iximiuz/pq/README.md

 The idea is pretty straightforward:

-**Turn an input text stream into structured time series data and then filter/transform/aggregate it with PromQL-like syntax.**
+**Parse an input stream into structured time series data and then filter/transform/aggregate it with PromQL-like expression.**

 For that, we need to read the input line by line, parse each line (e.g. using a regex) into fields and sort out fields into labels, metrics, and a timestamp.
 The resulting